New York jury holds drug firm Teva liable in opioid crisis

 Messages seeking comment were sent to a lawyer for Teva and to the judge's staff.

-A separate trial will follow to determine what penalty Teva will face, James said.
+The trial had been taking place in Long Island's Suffolk County in recent months; Teva and the regional drug distribution company Anda were also defendants in a county lawsuit.

+The jury began deliberating Dec.
+14, taking some days off for Christmas.

-Around the country, state and local governments, Native American tribes, unions, school districts and others have taken on the drug industry in lawsuits over the powerful painkillers.
+Thousands of lawsuits have been filed in connection to the opioid crisis, with entities including state and local governments, Native American tribes, unions, school districts and others going up against drug industry companies.
+The opioid crisis has been linked to more than 500,000 deaths in the U.S. in the last two decades.

-New York's lawsuit, filed in 2019, targeted several opioid producers and distributors, companies that buy medications in bulk and sell them to pharmacies.
-Among the defendants were OxyContin maker Purdue Pharma and members of the billionaire family that controls it.

-The suit accused drug companies of breaching their legal duties “to profiteer from the plague they knew would be unleashed.”
-The state said that drug manufacturers collaborated to mislead people and downplay the serious risks of opioid addiction, and that drug distributors skirted systems meant to limit orders for painkillers.
+There have only been a few cases that have gotten to verdicts so far, with no clear consensus on outcomes.

+An Oklahoma judge ruled against drugmaker Johnson & Johnson in 2019, but the state’s supreme court overturned that in November.